Country Club Village 6

 No analysis available

 I searched for short-term rental, vacation rental, NUC/TVU, and minimum-stay language, but found no positive indication that STR is allowed.
-With no supporting public remarks, this is treated as not established and therefore false.
+Because the remarks are silent on this point, I treat STR as not evidenced and therefore false under the absence-based rule.

-I looked for hotel rental pool, hotel-managed, or branded rental-program language and found none.
-Because there is also no evidence that short-term rentals are allowed, this feature is false.
+I looked for hotel rental pool language such as hotel-managed, Hilton/Trump/Ritz pool, or similar program references and found none.
+Since there is no evidence that STR is allowed, this must also be false.

 No analysis available